Finding Elegance in a Handful of Nails

-More importantly, I learned the critical success factor for our company over the past forty years: our human nature leads us toward complexity.
+More importantly, I learned the critical success factor for our company over the past 40 years: our human nature leads us toward complexity.
 It is the desire to please, challenge or prove worthiness; the creation of rules, roles and processes to make ourselves feel special; the fear of losing control that creates a convoluted path to the customer receiving what they need; inability to accept and admit failure in order to learn from it; and many more.
-Since birth our environment has reinforced these behaviors making it difficult for us to change to an environment of success that requires less resources to maintain.
+Since birth, our environment has reinforced these behaviors making it difficult for us to change to an environment of success that requires less resources to maintain.

 Immediately the participant is determined to succeed just by being challenged to accomplish the task set out.
-99% of participants will search for a complex solution that no one else could have thought of and therefore be deemed the hero.
+Ninety-nine percent of participants will search for a complex solution that no one else could have thought of and therefore be deemed the hero.
 Several, if not all, of the examples of human nature above begin to surface.
 The problem with this mindset, especially in the corporate world, is that unnecessary time and resources are being used to come up with what usually ends up as a complex solution to a complex problem.
 These types of solutions are not easily repeatable and require a high degree of skill to implement.

 It is never the default to look for the simplest solutions to complex problems.
 Once the easy solution is presented to the nail challenge it is amazing how the hero mentality is quickly deflated and the participant humbled.
 It is almost a disappointment that more is not required.
 That can’t be it?
 It’s too easy.
 There needs to be something more.